Nonreversal and nonrepeating quantum walks: The nonreversal walk

 i.e., uniformly according to the Haar measure \cite{Nemoto00,rowe99}.
 This means that we sample $0<\phi_i \leq 1$ and $0 < \cos \theta_i \leq 1$, for $i=1,2,3$ uniformly.
 It was found numerically that, for all choices of initial condition, the mean radial distance from the origin, as given by Eq.~(\ref{eqn:mean}), and the standard deviation, given by Eq.~(\ref{eqn:sd}), of the walker are constant at a given time $t$.
 Further investigations suggest that all the joint moments of the distribution where the $x$ and $y$ exponents sum to an even number are independent of the initial condition.

-To compare with the non-repeating coin, we tested whether the moments were constant if the five parameters $m_1 = \alpha - \beta + \delta + \psi$, $m_2=\phi+\delta$, $m_3=\phi + \alpha - 2 \theta + \psi + \beta $, $\lambda$ and $\gamma$ were held constant whilst varying their constituents.
-As in this case only twenty coins were tested, the results are not conclusive, but it appears that these same five parameters determine the moments in the case of the non-reversal coin.
+To compare with the nonrepeating coin, we tested whether the moments were constant if the five parameters $m_1 = \alpha - \beta + \delta + \psi$, $m_2=\phi+\delta$, $m_3=\phi + \alpha - 2 \theta + \psi + \beta $, $\lambda$ and $\gamma$ were held constant whilst varying their constituents.
+As in this case only twenty coins were tested, the results are not conclusive, but it appears that these same five parameters determine the moments in the case of the nonreversal coin.

 The properties of both walks contrast strongly with those arising from previously studied non-separable coins.
 The mean and standard deviations as a function of time are shown for a variety of coins in Fig.~\ref{fig:compare}.
-For the non-reversal, non-repeating and Hadamard walks these are independent of the initial condition.
+For the nonreversal, nonrepeating and Hadamard walks these are independent of the initial condition.
 For the Grover and DFT walks this is not the case and so the initial conditions which give the largest and smallest values for $\expect{r}$ are plotted for both coins.
-Fig.~\ref{fig:compare} shows that both the average radial distance and the average radial spread are greater for the non-reversal than for the non-repeating walk.
+Fig.~\ref{fig:compare} shows that both the average radial distance and the average radial spread are greater for the nonreversal than for the nonrepeating walk.
 The average radial distance for both of these walks lies within the range of the possible values achievable with the Grover coin with the use of specific initial coin states.